top of page

 Administrator

 Dr. Dop and her husband Dennis are Indianola natives; however, his military career moved them around the country and three times to Germany.
-Dr. Dop’s experience as an educator spans forty years and includes teaching at all levels from pre-school to college as well as K-12 principal, curriculum director, and superintendent in several states and for the Department of Defense Dependent Schools.
+Dr. Dop’s experience as an educator spans fifty years and includes teaching at all levels from pre-school to college as well as K-12 principal, curriculum director, and superintendent in several states and for the Department of Defense Dependent Schools.

 She retired in 2016 from the Iowa Department of Education where she led the Iowa CBE Collaborative.
 In that capacity she worked with the state legislature, Area Education Agencies, local school districts, and colleges and universities to investigate and promote the innovation necessary to embed 21st century skills into the experiences and opportunities for all Iowa students and develop a framework for transformation to a competency-based system.
 She left retirement to join VCA in August 2017.